Bukit Jalil LRT station: Design and layout

-Bukit Jalil LRT station is an elevated station similar to most stations on the Sri Petaling and Ampang Lines, albeit with some differences.
+The LRT station is an elevated station similar to most stations on the Sri Petaling and Ampang Lines, albeit with some differences.
 The station has two levels that are linked by stairways and escalators.
-The platform level for the station, located on the topmost floor, consisted of two sheltered side platforms along a double tracked line.
-The platforms themselves are considerably larger than other stations along the line.
-The lower level consists of a shared concourse containing the faregates, ticketing machines, and station control.
+The platform level for the station, located on the topmost floor, consists of two sheltered side platforms along a double-tracked line.
+The platforms themselves are considerably larger than other stations along the line to cater for the high volume of commuters during sporting events and concerts held at the various stadiums in the sports complex.
+The lower level consists of a shared concourse containing the faregates, ticketing machines, and station control office.
 There is a large entrance that leads directly towards the sports complex.